Lambit/deans-list-backend/README.md

 # GETTING STARTED

-To create and seed the PostgreSQL database, cd into the backend directory run the command

-### `node deans-list-seed.sql`

 After installing Node and Nodemon use these commands to start up the applications backend.
 Copy the port in terminal and paste it in browser.